ucb-stat133/stat133-fall-2017/labs/lab01-R-basics.md

 Now look for help documentation using the keyword binomial: `??binomial`.
 You should get a list of topics related with the searched term `binomial`.
 Choose the one related with the *Binomial Distribution*, which is part of the R package `stats` (i.e. `stats::Binomial`).

-Read the documentation and figure out how to use the `dbinom()` function to obtain the above probabilities: 2 heads in 5 oin tosses, and 3 sixes in 3 rolls of a die.
+Read the documentation and figure out how to use the `dbinom()` function to obtain the above probabilities: 2 heads in 5 coin tosses, and 3 sixes in 3 rolls of a die.

 ``` r
 # use R's native binomial formula